ryantd42/NY-Legislative-Git/2023/A2488A-2023/bill.md

   January 26, 2023
   ___________

- Introduced  by  M.  of A. HEVESI, REYES -- read once and referred to the Committee on Social Services
+ Introduced  by  M. of A. HEVESI, REYES, GONZALEZ-ROJAS, DE LOS SANTOS -- read once and referred to the Committee on Social Services  --  recom- mitted  to the Committee on Ways and Means in accordance with Assembly Rule  3,  sec.
+2  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the social services law, in relation to any unearned income of a child in certain circumstances

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-Paragraph (a) of subdivision 8  of  section  131-a  of  the social services law is amended by adding a new subparagraph (xi) to read as follows:
+Paragraph  (a)  of  subdivision 8 of section 131-a of the social services law is amended by adding a  new  subparagraph  (xiv)  to read as follows:
-  (XI)  ANY  UNEARNED  INCOME  OF  A CHILD WHEN THE PARENT OR NON-PARENT CAREGIVER CHOOSES TO EXCLUDE  SUCH  CHILD  FROM  THE  PUBLIC  ASSISTANCE HOUSEHOLD  PURSUANT  TO  SUBDIVISION  ONE  OF  SECTION  ONE  HUNDRED THIRTY-ONE-C OF THIS ARTICLE.
+  (XIV)  ANY  UNEARNED  INCOME  OF A CHILD WHEN THE PARENT OR NON-PARENT CAREGIVER CHOOSES TO EXCLUDE  SUCH  CHILD  FROM  THE  PUBLIC  ASSISTANCE HOUSEHOLD  PURSUANT  TO  SUBDIVISION  ONE  OF  SECTION  ONE  HUNDRED THIRTY-ONE-C OF THIS ARTICLE.